On average, homeowners can expect to pay $190 hourly or between 15 and 35 cents per square foot for lawn dethatching.

 If you already have a lawn care crew coming to your house to dethatch, it might be worth it to tack on a few extra lawn care services to your bill.
 These are some of the services you might want (or need) to order along with dethatching.

 The best time to aerate your lawn is right after dethatching.
 Removing the thatch layer first gives the aeration tool better access to the soil underneath.
-Lawn aeration typically costs between $75 and $225.
+Lawn aeration costs between $82 and $251.

 Many homeowners don’t know the difference between dethatching and aeration.
 Both services rejuvenate lawns by giving them better access to the nutrients they need, but they’re not the same thing.
-Core aeration does this by perforating compacted soil, allowing it to loosen, and giving grass roots better access to sun, air, nutrients, and water.
+Core aeration helps loosen soil compaction, giving grassroots better access to sun, air, nutrients, and water.

-You can mow your own lawn or get a professional to do it for you for around $50 to $190.
+You can mow your own lawn or get a lawn care professional to do it for you for around $35 to $100.
 Mowing your lawn is an essential step in preparing your lawn for dethatching.
 Cutting the grass slightly shorter than usual makes dethatching more effective.
-A regular mowing service can also help your lawn go longer without needing to be dethatched.
+A regular mowing service also can help your lawn go longer without needing to be dethatched.

-Overseeding services typically cost homeowners between $680 and $1,815.
-After dethatching is the perfect time to overseed your lawn.
-With the dense layer of thatch removed and the soil exposed, the seeds make it into the ground more quickly.
-For lawns made brown and patchy by too much thatch, overseeding helps them bounce back better than ever.
+The perfect time to overseed your lawn is after eliminating your thatch problem.
+With the dense layer of thatch buildup removed and the soil exposed, the seeds make it into the ground more quickly.
+For lawns made brown and patchy by too much organic material, overseeding helps them bounce back better than ever.

 Dethatching your lawn yourself is doable.
 Still, the price can vary significantly depending on the equipment you use.
 When choosing dethatching equipment, there are a few options: